• favoritesAdd to favorites

 SP symptoms

-The girl has a headache The main difference between SP and other types of coronary heart disease is that angio attacks are much more severe and prolonged.
+The main difference between SP and other types of coronary heart disease is that angio attacks are much more severe and prolonged.
 These painful attacks are accompanied by serious deviations in the activity of the autonomic nervous system, as well as significant disruptions in the rhythm and conduction of the heart.

 The main manifestation of Prinzmetal's angina is the appearance of long and severe pain in the left side of the chest, the so-called cardialgia, at rest.
 In addition to the morning and night hours, seizures sometimes occur at other times of the day, at the same hours after doing moderate physical activity that is habitual for the body.